devuxd/ProgrammingStrategies/tdd-1-unguided.md

 Whenever the user begins typing a new word, your autocomplete will recommend possible completions based on the words that the user has already entered in the text area.

-**Design and implement the autocomplete feature.** You have up to 15 minutes.
+**Design and implement the autocomplete feature.** Your goal is to build a working implementation and to craft a clear and easy to maintain design.
+You have up to 15 minutes.
 Notify the experimenter when you're done.